-Gold and silver lured many a prospector out to Death Valley and surrounding environs, but the mineral compound that surprisingly proved most financially lucrative for a handful of them is common borax (Na2B4O7·10H2O), a concentrated soluble salt containing boron that was once collected from ancient lakebeds in Death Valley National Park.
+Gold and silver lured many a prospector out to Death Valley and surrounding environs, but the mineral compound that proved most financially lucrative is common borax (Na2B4O7·10H2O), a concentrated soluble salt containing boron that was once collected from ancient lakebeds in Death Valley National Park.

 Borates were first discovered in North America in Northern California’s Tehama County in 1856.
 Evaporated surface deposits of crude borax called tincal (Na2B4O7·5H2O) had been recognized in Death Valley and surrounding areas during the country’s first round of “borax fever” by spring of 1873, but the remote location along with the lack of a reliable transportation method out of this formidable desert landscape kept it from being exploited.
 By the early 1880s, scores of borate prospectors began frequenting the Amargosa Valley and nearby lands, driven by rumors that a new rail transport line was in the works that could connect the Mojave Desert with shipping hubs near the coast.
 Recent borate discoveries bringing in profits in neighboring Nevada also drove the prospecting frenzy.
 Henry Spiller was one of many borax adventurers making his way southward across Nevada.
 On an opportune evening during the fall of 1881, he stopped at the Winters’ cabin for the night.

 After dinner Spiller exuberantly showed off a sample of “cotton ball” a surface formation of ulexite (NaCaB5O6(OH)6·5H2O) that is one of a hundred or so related mineral ores containing borax.
 Spiller suggested to his hosts that fortunes awaited those lucky enough to find a generous deposit of the stuff.
-He went on to share how to test for the mineral’s presence with a combination of alcohol and sulfuric acid, which Aaron carefully noted.
-After Spiller left the next day, Aaron confided to Rosie that he had seen a material very similar to this out on the desiccated lakebed of Death Valley.
+He showed them how to test for the mineral’s presence with a combination of alcohol and sulfuric acid, which Aaron carefully noted.
+After Spiller left the next day, Aaron told Rosie that he had seen a material very similar to this out on the desiccated lakebed of Death Valley.

-Coleman’s Harmony Borax Works at Furnace Creek began processing cotton ball within months of his acquisition with Chinese laborers who scraped the mineral from the harsh desert floor for $1.50 per day.
-Overall, 40 men were employed here.
-As summer temperatures regularly reached above 120 degrees processing had to be suspended during the summer months.
-The purpose of the operational shutdown was not to provide the toiling laborers a seasonal break—instead it was necessary as borax could not crystalize properly under such extreme conditions.
-Still, the venture was short-lived—production ceased in Death Valley within a mere five years after Coleman had shipped around a million dollars of borax from the valley floor.
+Coleman’s Harmony Borax Works at Furnace Creek began processing cotton ball within months of his acquisition with a workforce of 40 Chinese workers who scraped the mineral from the harsh desert floor for a mere $1.50 per day.
+When summer temperatures climbed above 120 degrees processing had to be suspended—not to provide relief for the toiling laborers, but because the borax could not crystalize properly under such extreme conditions.
+Coleman’s venture in Death Valley was short-lived—production ceased here within a mere five years after he had shipped a million dollars of borax from the valley floor.

-The demise of Coleman’s borax-built empire was attributed to overproduction, which caused the lucrative market of the mineral to fall, plus a series of poor investments including an ill-planned “raisin venture” in 1887.
+The demise of Coleman’s borax-built empire was attributed to a series of poor investments including an ill-planned “raisin venture” in 1887 and overproduction, which caused the borax market to crash.
 Coleman died a broken man a few years later in 1893.
-His legacy is forever associated with colemanite (CaB3O4(OH)3·H2O), the harder quartz-like calcium borate ore discovered by Philander Lee and his companions at Furnace Creek Wash in 1882, and named on behalf of Coleman.
+His legacy is forever associated with colemanite (CaB3O4(OH)3·H2O), the harder quartz-like calcium borate ore discovered by Philander Lee and his companions at Furnace Creek Wash in 1882.

 It took ten grueling days across the searing desert to reach the town of Mojave.
 Every fourth day a new team loaded with borax would disembark from the works between mid-September until mid-June.
 Two men were necessary to operate the rig: the driver, or skinner, who harnessed, maintained and drove the team while operating the brake of the lead wagon, plus the swamper who minded the rear wagon’s brake and handled camp chores of gathering firewood, assisting with the animals, cooking and cleaning up after meals.
 The driver was paid $100 to $120 a month and the swamper received $75.